Sources of lead

 Lead in water

 Lead gets into water from lead pipes, lead solder, and some brass faucets.
 You cannot see, taste, or smell lead in water.
-Boiling will not reduce the amount it either.
+Boiling will not reduce the amount of lead.
 You can have your water tested to find out if it has lead in it.

 Steps to reduce the lead exposure from water: